fsalum/puppet-newrelic/README.md

 ### What puppet-newrelic affects

-### Setup Requirements
+  * Adds the upstream NewRelic Yum/Apt repositories
+  * Installs the NewRelic Server/Infrastructure agent and also the PHP or .NET agents

 ### Beginning with puppet-newrelic

-There are a lot of parameters you can customize, check the `.pp` files and the [New Relic documentation](https://docs.newrelic.com/docs/php/php-agent-phpini-settings) to understand them.
+By default, the module installs and configures the [NewRelic Infrastructure agent](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/installation/install-infrastructure-linux).

 ## Usage

-To install the Newrelic Server Monitoring and the PHP agent packages, include the following in your manifest file:
+To install the (deprecated) NewRelic Server Monitoring agent instead of the default NewRelic Infrastructure agent:

-    node default {
-         class {'newrelic::server::linux':
+    class { 'newrelic':
-           newrelic_license_key => 'your license key here',
+      license_key   => 'your key here',
+      enable_infra  => false,
+      enable_server => true,
     }

-         class {'newrelic::agent::php':
-           newrelic_license_key  => 'your license key here',
-           newrelic_ini_appname  => 'Your PHP Application',
-         }
-    }

-To do the same for a Windows .Net host, include the following:

-    node default {
-         class {'newrelic::server::windows':
-           newrelic_license_key => 'your license key here',
-         }

-         class {'newrelic::agent::dotnet':
-           newrelic_license_key  => 'your license key here',
-         }
-    }

-(Note that, while it is possible to specify a version of the .Net agent, caution should be excercised if doing this.
-Newrelic make only the last two releases available on http://download.newrelic.com/dot_net_agent/release/.)

-If you use Ubuntu 14.04 and php5-fpm you can pass an array of directories for PHP ini files:

-         class {'newrelic::agent::php':
-           newrelic_license_key  => 'your license key here',
-           newrelic_ini_appname  => 'Your PHP Application',
-           newrelic_php_conf_dir => ['/etc/php5/mods-available/conf.d','/etc/php5/fpm/conf.d'],
-         }

 ## Reference

 Mandatory parameters:

-* newrelic_license_key
+* `license_key`

+There are also a lot of parameters for the Server and PHP agents.
+Please check the manifest files and the [New Relic documentation](https://docs.newrelic.com/docs/php/php-agent-phpini-settings) to understand them.

 ### Classes

 ## Limitations

+* Moving from NewRelic Server to NewRelic Infrastructure - the module only installs the new client, and does not clean up the old one

 ### Supported Operating Systems

 * Debian/Ubuntu
 * CentOS/RHEL
 * Windows (currently untested)

 ## Development